-1. The RSPG recommends that the EC should assess the advantages and disadvantages of options for a coordinated non-mandatory EU approach to the
+1. The RSPG recommends that the EC should assess the advantages and disadvantages of options for a coordinated non-mandatory EU approach to the availability of the 800 MHz band for ECN and ECS, other than broadcast transmission networks and services, as this is essential in order to determine the appropriate level of coordination between Member States;

-- availability of the 800 MHz band for ECN and ECS, other than broadcast transmission networks and services, as this is essential in order to determine the appropriate level of coordination between Member States; - 2.
-The RSPG recommends that the EC act on the recommendations contained in this Opinion as quickly as possible and no later than 31 October 2009 in order to minimise EU level uncertainty in the ability of Member States to make available the 800 MHz band in order to promote growth, competition and innovation in the provision of ECN and ECS; - 3.
+- The RSPG recommends that the EC act on the recommendations contained in this Opinion as quickly as possible and no later than 31 October 2009 in order to minimise EU level uncertainty in the ability of Member States' to make available the 800 MHz band in order to promote growth, competition and innovation in the provision of ECN and ECS; - 3.
 The RSPG recommends that the EC encourages Member States who are making available the 800 MHz band for new and/or enhanced ECN and ECS to apply WAPECS principles, particularly of service and technology neutrality, recognising that Member States may maintain broadcasting use in all or a portion of the band; - 4.
-The RSPG recommends that any EU harmonisation of technical elements such as channelling arrangements and common and minimal (least restrictive) technical conditions be based on the outcome of the CEPT work in response to relevant EC mandates; - 5.
-The RSPG recommends that the EC encourages Member States to facilitate cross-border coordination agreements with the aim of enabling those administrations wishing to make available the 800 MHz band for ECN and ECS, other than broadcast transmission networks and services to do so, taking into account technical feasibility and the need for equitable access; - 6.
-The RSPG recommends that the EC supports Member States in renegotiating aspects of the GE06 Plan if necessary with countries outside the EU to allow them to realise and make available the 800 MHz band part of their digital dividend; - 7.
-The RSPG recommends that the EC gives further consideration through a review process to the merits of facilitating EU-wide long term availability of the 800 MHz band for mobile and fixed broadband applications; - 8.
+The RSPG recommends that any EU harmonisation of technical elements such as channelling arrangements and common and minimal (least restrictive) technical conditions be based on the outcome of the CEPT work in response to relevant EC mandates recognising that the protection of broadcasting below 790 MHz may require additional measures at the national level; - 5.
+The RSPG recommends that the EC encourages Member States to facilitate cross-border coordination agreements with the aim of enabling those administrations wishing to make available the 800 MHz band for ECN and ECS, other than broadcast transmission networks and services to do so, taking into account technical feasibility and the need for equitable access; - The RSPG recommends that the EC supports Member States in renegotiating aspects of the GE06 Plan if necessary with countries outside the EU to allow them to realise and make available the 800 MHz band part of their digital dividend; - 7.
+The RSPG recommends that the EC monitors progress relating to the availability amongst Member States of the 800 MHz band for ECN and ECS other than broadcast transmission networks and services, and investigates the merits of its long term availability across the EU; - 8.
 The RSPG recommends that Member States, acting on a bi/multilateral basis should identify whether there are geographic clusters arising from commonalities between transitional activities and possible access to the 800 MHz band for electronic communications networks and services, noting the need to consider the requirements of countries adjacent to the cluster which may be affected.
-Such commonalities could facilitate a coordinated approach to timing in releasing their digital dividends and provide more economic and social benefits as a whole.
+Such commonalities could facilitate a co-ordinated approach to timing in releasing their digital dividends and provide more economic and social benefits as a whole;